 All other item properties for the resulting items are set based upon your New Item Preferences (so, for instance, if you want all the imported items to have alarms, you could temporarily check the Alarm checkbox in New Item Preferences).

-To prepare a file for import into TimeTo™ from Microsoft Outlook (these instructions assume the Microsoft Outlook 2003 English language version... the vocabulary of our step-by-step instructions when using Microsoft Outlook may differ slightly if you are using a different version) you must follow this series of steps in Microsoft Outlook (or follow the instructions that come up with other software you may be using that has the ability to create a file in "Microsoft Outlook format"):
+To prepare a file for import into TimeTo™ from Microsoft Outlook (these instructions assume the Microsoft Outlook 2003 English language version... the vocabulary of our step-by-step instructions when using Microsoft Outlook may differ slightly if you are using a different version or language edition) you must follow this series of steps in Microsoft Outlook (or follow the instructions that come up with other software you may be using that has the ability to create a file in "Microsoft Outlook format"):

 Note for users of non-English language versions of Microsoft Outlook™: If you are using a version of Microsoft Outlook whose interface is a language other than English, French, Hebrew, Russian, Spanish, or Swedish, you may run into trouble importing from Outlook.
 If you do, please contact timetosupport@davidberman.com so that we can offer the adjustments required to make it work.